Engineering 100-980

 The goal of this semester’s project is to:

-3. Build a sensor board that will measure the rocket’s acceleration and altitude during both the ascent and descent phase of the launch.
+Build a sensor board that will measure the rocket’s acceleration and altitude during both the ascent and descent phase of the launch.
 The acceleration must capture the different phases of the flight with enough robustness that the velocity and altitude can be determined.
 The pressure sensor readings must be translated to altitude with enough robustness that the velocity and acceleration can be determined.
 The sensor board needs to survive the flight using a 9V battery and store all of the data on a microSD card.
 The sensor board needs to have a timer so that the user can turn the sensor board on, pack it into the nose cone in a way that it will survive the flight, put the nose cone back on to the rocket, put the rocket onto the launch pad, and prep the rocket for launch, all before the sensor board STARTS taking data.
 The sensor board should provide some indication that it is counting down and should provide the user with warnings when it is just about ready to start taking data, and then when it is actually taking data.
 The board should continue to take data until turned off.
 All data should be recorded on the SD card as it is being taken.
 It should be stored in a format that is easy for the user to read (such as a csv file).
 All sensors must be calibrated.
-Additionally, an extra sensor must be included in the sensor package.
-The sensor must be authorized by the teaching staff.
-(Analog sensor, such as a humidity sensor…!)
-For more information, check out the Sensor Board documentation here.
+Additionally, you’ll choose one extra sensor on the BME680 to use to record data.
+All teams must record pressure with the BME680, but you may also choose to measure humidity, VOC/gases, or temperature.
+More information on sensor board documentation.

 Preliminary Design Review